Exploring Jamaica: 007 Action at James Bond Island, Luminous Lagoon, Nine Mile (Bob Marley) & Ocho Rios Adventure

 "Live and Let Die" was Roger Moore's first outing as 007.
 Jamaica served as a filming location.
 The island's lush landscapes and vibrant culture attracted filmmakers.
 For this movie, the production team chose various Jamaican locations.

 One memorable scene involves 007 navigating a crocodile farm.
 Island Swamp Safari Village provided the perfect backdrop.
 Its natural swamp environment and resident crocodiles worked perfectly.
-Today, the shooting location is marked "James Bond Island."
+Today, the shooting location is famously known as the site of the "Kananga's Farm" escape scene.

 |